tubbo/openrct2-benchwarmer/README.md

 plugins are located, allowing you to choose which two pieces of bench/bin scenery you wish to add to the map.

-After selecting the two pieces of scenery, click the "Add benches and bins to footpaths" button to automatically add each bin and bench to your footpaths.
-You can uncheck the "Deduct cash" checkbox if you're playing in a sandboxed mode, and you don't want the cost of this construction to deduct from your cash on hand.
+After selecting the two pieces of scenery, click the "Add" button to automatically add each bin and bench to your footpaths.
+Benches are added to footpaths with an even index, and bins are added to footpaths with an odd index.
+Sloped footpaths and ride queues are ignored.

 ## Development